softwaremill/odelay/README.md

 Odelay defines two primary primitives.

-An `odelay.Timer` which executes a task after the provided delay and an `odelay.Timeout` which is the result of an `odelay.Timer's` task application.
+An `odelay.Timer` which executes a task after the provided delay and an `odelay.Delay` which is the result of an `odelay.Timer's` task application.
-These primitives often operate offstage, unseen by user code.

 The interface for delaying tasks is `odelay.Delay`.